Science writer and speaker

 Below are some of the organisations Bernard has worked with.

 Bernard has given talks and workshops to a wide variety of audiences in the UK and in Hong Kong.
 He strives to make every event a memorable experience while placing an emphasis on the understanding of key concepts within a given field.
-Some of the organisations Bernard has given talks for include Mercedes-Benz, Waterstones, ESF school and the Sherwood Observatory in the UK.
+Bernard has given talks for Mercedes-Benz, Waterstones, ESF school in Hong Kong and the Sherwood Observatory in the UK amongst others.

-He also teaches science to children, coaches teachers and headteachers on science topics, and organises day trips focusing on sustainability and environmental science.
-Bernard studied applied science (Final research project at University of Nottingham, UK), speaks fluently French and English, and has lived in Belgium, the USA, the UK and Hong Kong.
+Bernard studied applied science (Final research project at University of Nottingham, UK), speaks fluently French and English and has lived in Belgium, the USA, the UK and Hong Kong.